Testing quantum speedups in exciton transport through a photosynthetic complex using quantum stochastic walks: Results

 \subsection{Total Site Coherence}

-Total site coherence is defined as sum of the absolute value of each off-diagonal element of the density matrix in the site basis.
-Finite valued off- diagonal elements of a density matrix indicate coherence.
+Total site coherence is defined as the sum of the absolute value of each off-diagonal element of the density matrix in the site basis.
+Finite valued off-diagonal elements of a density matrix indicate coherence.
 Total site coherence is a measure of the coherence present in the FMO complex.
 The QSW does not have explicit temperature dependence.
-It has a single parameter $\omega$ and to get an explicit temperature dependence for our QSW model via $\omega$ we compare plots of total site coherence versus time (for pure dephasing) at different values of $\omega$ with Fig.~3(c) of Ref.~\cite{Hoyer_2010} and find that $\omega=0.19$ corresponds to a temperature of $77K$ while $\omega=0.486$ corresponds to $300K$ (see Fig.~\ref{tsc} which depicts total site coherence for exciton transport in QSW with pure dephasing).
-Ref.~\cite{Hoyer_2010} uses master equation with pure dephasing to model exciton transfer in FMO.
-Hence the plot of total site coherence using QSW with pure dephasing has been compared with the respective plot (Fig.3(c)) of Ref.~\cite{Hoyer_2010} to obtain the correspondence between $\omega$ and temperature.
+It has a single parameter $\omega$ which behaves similar to temperature.
+Thus, to get an approximate temperature dependence for our QSW model via $\omega$, we compare plots of total site coherence versus time (for only incoherence) at different values of $\omega$ with Fig.~3(c) of Ref.~\cite{Hoyer_2010}.
+We find that $\omega=0.19$ corresponds roughly to a temperature of $77~K$ while $\omega=0.45$ corresponds roughly to $300~K$ (see Fig.~\ref{tsc_onlyincoherent} which depicts total site coherence for exciton transport in QSW with only incoherence).
+Ref.~\cite{Hoyer_2010} uses a master equation with only incoherence to model exciton transfer in FMO.
+Hence the plot of total site coherence using QSW with only incoherent scattering has been compared with the respective plot (Fig.~3(c)) of Ref.~\cite{Hoyer_2010} to obtain a rough correspondence between $\omega$ and temperature.
+In Figs.~\ref{tsc}, \ref{tsc_onlyincoherent} and \ref{tsc_incoherent}, we plot total site coherence for pure dephasing scattering, only incoherent scattering and dephasing with incoherent scattering respectively.
+One can see that Fig.~\ref{tsc} has the highest peak and the longest tail while Fig.~\ref{tsc_incoherent} has the shortest peak and the least oscillations.
+On the other hand, Fig.~\ref{tsc_onlyincoherent} has the most oscillations among the three plots.